Click Below to Skip Ahead

 3. The Puppy Cut

+The Puppy Cut is a medium-trim hairdo.
+It’s a staple for small dogs and a good choice for pet parents who don’t want to deal with matted fur in between grooms.
 To give your dog a Puppy Cut, you must chop the body fur to a uniform length of 1 to 1.5 inches.
 Also, skillfully use your clippers to give your pet a round-shaped head, but cut the hair shorter around the eyes and muzzle.

 Depending on your skill level, getting a little enthusiastic with your trimmers to give your furry friend a personalized look is perfectly okay.
 For instance, leave the face and legs fuller to give your pet a teddy-bear-inspired look.
-You can also modify the hairdo into a lamb trim by keeping the fur on the face and body about one inch.
+You can also modify the hairdo into a lamb trim by keeping the fur on the face and body about an inch.

 4. The Short Summer Cut